• Skip to primary navigation

 Restaurante Tiquicia Dinner Show

 This restaurant up in the hills of Escazu has a stunning view of San Jose, the surrounding mountains and nearby cities.
-They serve traditional food and drinks and on Friday nights, they have traditional performances by the local kids.
 This is a wonderful place to see the city lights, eat local food and experience some Costa Rican culture.

-Restaurante Tiquicia offers “Noche Tica” which is their dinner show now on Thursdays.
-Must make reservations beforehand (can call them or contact them via their website).
+Restaurante Tiquicia offers “Noche Tica” which is their dinner show now on Thursdays at 7 PM.
+Recommended to make reservations to guarantee your spot.

 Central Market

 The San Jose Central Market is a must visit in San Jose.
 I love the atmosphere of local markets!
-It’s fun to watch the locals go about their daily life, you can try traditional food and go souvenir shopping.
+It’s fun to watch the locals go about their daily life.
+In the market, you can try traditional food and do some Costa Rican souvenir shopping.

 You can spend about an hour wandering through the stalls as the market is not that big.
-Highly recommend to grab breakfast or lunch there as it’s all typical food.
+Highly recommend to grab breakfast or lunch there to try traditional Costa Rican food.
 We love Soda Tala and their gallo pinto.
 Don’t forget to try the local ice cream, visit La Sorbetera de Lolo Mora.

 Municipal Craft Market